SkroxiousDM/SkroxiousDM/docs/7.House_rules/Horror_and_Madness.md

 ## Class-Specific Updates

 Paladins, Clerics, and Warlocks are all able to add their proficiency bonus to Fear, Despair, and Horror checks.
 Monks may end a transient or short-term madness using the Stillness of Mind feature.
 Stillness of Mind can also suppress a long-term or indefinite madness for one encounter.
 The Diamond Soul Monk feature allows the monk to add her proficiency bonus to Fear, Despair, and Horror checks.

+[adapted from Pyram King's Legends of Barovia, and Lampslight Sanitarium]